PV-Lab/bayesim/docs/bayesics.rst

 .. note::
   I haven't found an online explanation of this material at a not-excessively-mathy level (I firmly believe that you don't need a lot of knowledge of mathematical terminology to understand this; it can really be done in a very visual way) so I wrote my own.
 If you know of another, please `send it to me <rkurchin@mit.edu>`_ and I'd be happy to link to it here!

+  **Update!!** I found some nice explanations/examples in `this repo <https://github.com/jakevdp/BayesianAstronomy>`_!
+Check them out for some more material in addition to what I've included here.

 Most of the examples used to explain Bayes' Theorem have two hypotheses to disginguish between (e.g. "is it raining?": yes or no).
 However, to use Bayes' Theorem for *parameter estimation*, which is the problem of interest here, we need to generalize to many more than two hypotheses, and those hypotheses may be about the values of multiple different parameters.
 In addition, we would like to incorporate many pieces of evidence, necessitating many iterations of the Bayesian calculation.
 These and other factors can make it confusing to conceptualize how to generalize the types of computations we do to estimate the probability of the answer to a yes-or-no question or a dice roll to a problem statement relevant to a more general scientific/modeling inquiry.
 I will walk through these factors here.

 Many hypotheses, in multiple dimensions